sebthom/dockupdater/docs/Options.md

 **Environment Variable:** `RUN_ONCE`
 **Default:** `False`

-Docupdater will only do a single pass of all container checks, and then exit.
+Dockupdater will only do a single pass of all container checks, and then exit.
 This is a great way to granularly control scheduling with an outside scheduler like cron.
-If during the single pass docupdater has to self-update, it will do another full pass after updating itself to ensure that all containers were checked.
+If during the single pass dockupdater has to self-update, it will do another full pass after updating itself to ensure that all containers were checked.

 ## Docker Specifics